-Federal Judge Delays Michael Flynn Sentencing In Case Of Lying To Feds
+Federal Judge Delays Michael Flynn Sentencing After Plea Of Lying To Feds

 Talks with the Russian ambassador and the aftermath

-The root of Flynn's legal troubles stem from conversations he had as part of the Trump administration-in-waiting, a team that had won the 2016 election but not yet assumed office.
+The root of Flynn's legal troubles stems from conversations he had as part of the Trump administration-in-waiting, a team that had won the 2016 election but not yet assumed office.

 As the outgoing Obama administration sought to punish Russia for its attack on the election, Flynn was negotiating with Moscow's then-ambassador to the United States.